metafy-social/web3-smart-contracts/.github/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 This Code of Conduct also applies outside the project spaces when the Project Steward has a reasonable belief that an individual's behavior may have a negative impact on the project or its community.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [support@metafy.social](mailto:support@metafy.social).
+All complaints will be reviewed and investigated promptly and fairly.

+All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Enforcement Guidelines

+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+### 1. Correction

+**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

+**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+A public apology may be requested.

+### 2. Warning

+**Community Impact**: A violation through a single incident or series of actions.

+**Consequence**: A warning with consequences for continued behavior.
+No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
+This includes avoiding interactions in community spaces as well as external channels like social media.
+Violating these terms may lead to a temporary or permanent ban.

+### 3. Temporary Ban

+**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+Violating these terms may lead to a permanent ban.

+### 4. Permanent Ban

+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

+**Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Conflict Resolution
 We do not believe that all conflict is bad; healthy debate and disagreement often yield positive results.
 However, it is never okay to be disrespectful or to engage in behavior that violates the project’s code of conduct.